caterinanespolo/blue-crab-population-dynamics/README.md

-# Blue Crab population dynamics
+# Blue Crab population dynamics - PYTHON

 A Python-based simulation and analysis framework for modelling the population dynamics of the blue crab (*Callinectes sapidus*) in response to environmental and biological drivers.